NathanDuran/CAMS-Dialogue-Annotation/README.md

 # CA Dialogue Tagger
 ### TODO
 - practice?
-- utterance label button timing

 - generate valid user list
-- Check Corpora - set default ap and da utt labels to not be empty string?

 - Fix alignment of clear utt button (make a new icon?)
 - Use the simpler label format
 - Questionnaire popup

 - Complete/finish dialogue labelling button?

 - on/before shutdown save all users?